So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Advantages of Cloud Mining

-✓ You’re not responsible for the equipment.
-If something breaks, you often don’t need to replace it or repair it (however, always be careful to read the small print in a cloud mining contract.
-The company might require you to pay for damage done to their equipment!).
+Firstly, you’re not responsible for the equipment.
+If something breaks, you often don’t need to replace it or repair it.
+However, always be careful to read the small print in a cloud mining contract.
+The company might require you to pay for damage done to their equipment!

 Disadvantages of Cloud Mining

-✗ You can’t upgrade or change either the mining software or hardware used by the cloud mining provider.
+Moreover, you can’t upgrade or change either the mining software or hardware used by the cloud mining provider.
+Therefore, you need to choose your Bitcoin cloud mining provider after careful consideration!

-Personal opinion: If you want to get hold of some cryptocurrency but don’t want to invest in expensive mining hardware, just buy some Bitcoin with the money you would have spent on a cloud mining contract.
-That way, if the market takes a dramatic downturn, you can sell your position.
-You won’t be stuck in a mining contract that is becoming more and more worthless by the day.
+Tip: If you want to get hold of some cryptocurrency but don’t want to invest in expensive mining hardware, you might want to consider buying some Bitcoin instead of spending your money on a cloud mining contract.
+This way, if the market takes a dramatic downturn, you could sell your position as opposed to getting stuck in a mining contract that is becoming more and more worthless by the day.

 So, you probably want to start mining Bitcoin already?
+You can do that using pool mining.
 There are a few things that you must have before you begin:

 - At least one ASIC Bitcoin mining rig.